pdfernandes/Universtaty/README.md

   * The map will have onClick event listeners to delve deeper into college statistics.

  * Day 4 - Implement data visualization for university statistics
-   * universities will display post graduation employment
+   * universities will display graduation rate, prices and retention rates.
-   * doughnut charts will break down diversity
+   * pie charts break down diversity and gender statics
-   * charts will display graduation statistics
+   * bar charts display major percentages, and testing scores.

-* Day 5 - Implement a leaderboard table which sorts universities by most desired criteria
-  * Filter search and style the leader to be interactive and show snapshot of information.

 * Day 6 - Styling Day
   * Work on cleaning up any styling

-## Bonus Features
-* Users can compare two or more universities to each other
-* Users can look at universities by major and compare job prospects against the bls job projections.
-* Users can choose universities that are within a certain radius of a desired location.

 ## Wireframe